leolinquet/club-booking-app/README.md

-# Multi-Sport Club Booking App
+# SportsClubNet

-A comprehensive booking system for sports clubs with real-time chat, user management, and automated database protection.
+A comprehensive booking and management system for sports clubs with real-time chat, user management, and automated database protection.

 ## 🚀 Quick Start